AI Search Is Sending Patients to Private Healthcare Price Pages

 What kind of healthcare pages are getting early AI and search traction?

-TreatCompare's early traffic is strongest around Australia weight loss injections, Australia IVF and fertility, Australia blood tests, UK Mounjaro, UK NHS vs private comparisons and US IVF cost pages.
+TreatCompare's early traffic is strongest around Australia weight loss injections, UK weight-loss medication pages, UK NHS vs private comparisons, mole removal, contact lenses, cataract surgery and US IVF cost pages.

 What should a good healthcare cost page include?